Title: SCH02: Towards a novel biomarker for pain: advanced analysis of oscillatory brain activity in healthy and chronic pain individuals

 Duration: 3 years (full time)

 The present proposal focuses on electroencephalography (EEG) oscillations as a brain biomarker of pain, both in healthy individuals and chronic-pain patients.
 This project is a step forward as it proposes to study whether EEG oscillations can: (a) predict the unpleasantness of prolonged pain in healthy individuals and (b) predict ongoing pain in chronic patients.

-The project’s impact stems from the combined use of psychophysiological and mathematical tools to study EEG data (i.e. advanced machine learning, brain network theory and connectivity analysis – see figure below for an example of data analysis approach) of healthy individuals and chronic-pain patients.
+The project’s impact stems from the combined use of psychophysiological and mathematical tools to study EEG data (i.e. advanced machine learning, brain network theory and connectivity analysis) of healthy individuals and chronic-pain patients.